xzhao229/15112/README.md

 * kivyMain.py is the main file for the app, it would call other files such as ageEstimation.py, ageProgression.py.
 All the images are saved in the images folder including cropped image for age progression.
 * imageScale.txt is used to store the face position and used for replace face during age-progression
 * all .ttf files are used for font
+* wide_resnet.py is used for age prediction
+* folder tools and models.py are used for age progression

 ## Citations